 Operators of any breath alcohol testing device must be trained in the use and calibration of the device, especially if the results are to be used as evidence in DWI trials.
 Law enforcement officers can carry portable breath testing devices that use the same principle as full-size devices.
 Court cases can turn on the perceived accuracy of a breath test, however, so prosecutors rely on the results obtained from full-size devices.

-For more information on Breathalyzers and related topics, check out the links on the next page.
+For more information on Breathalyzers and related topics, check out the links below.